A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: NP-completeness

 Case 3: $d_G(u,s_{\mathcal{D}}) = 1$ and $d_G(v,s_{\mathcal{D}}) = 2$.
 If $u\in \mathcal{A}\cup \mathcal{B}\cup \mathcal{C}$, then without loss of generality, we assume that $u\in \mathcal{A}$.
 If $v\in S$, then $d_G(u,s_{\mathcal{D}})-d_G(v,s_{\mathcal{D}})=1-2<2-2\le d_G(u,s_{\mathcal{B}})-d_G(v,s_{\mathcal{B}})$, i.e. $\{u,v\}$ is doubly resolved by $\{s_{\mathcal{D}},s_{\mathcal{B}}\}$.
 If $v\in \{s_{\mathcal{A}}, s_{\mathcal{B}}, s_{\mathcal{C}}\}$, then $d_G(u,s_{\mathcal{D}})-d_G(v,s_{\mathcal{D}})=1-2<1-0\le d_G(u,v)-d_G(v,v)$, i.e. $\{u,v\}$ is doubly resolved by $\{s_{\mathcal{D}},v\}$.
 Now we assume that $u\in \{d_0,d_1,\dots,d_{v-1}\}$.
 If $v\in S$, then $d_G(u,s_{\mathcal{D}})-d_G(v,s_{\mathcal{D}})=1-2<2-2\le d_G(u,s_{\mathcal{A}})-d_G(v,s_{\mathcal{A}})$, i.e. $\{u,v\}$ is doubly resolved by $\{s_{\mathcal{D}},s_{\mathcal{A}}\}$.
 If $v\in \{s_{\mathcal{A}}, s_{\mathcal{B}}, s_{\mathcal{C}}\}$, then $d_G(u,s_{\mathcal{D}})-d_G(v,s_{\mathcal{D}})=1-2<2-0\le d_G(u,v)-d_G(v,v)$, i.e. $\{u,v\}$ is doubly resolved by $\{s_{\mathcal{D}},v\}$.

 \end{proof}

+Note that by Lemmas \ref{gap3dm} and \ref{drsnpc}, there is a 3-dimensional matching $S'\subseteq S$ if and only if $G$ has a doubly resolving set $L$ such that $|L|\le K$.
 From the above, we get the following theorem. \begin{theorem} Given a value $K$ and a graph $G$ that is a split graph, a bipartite graph or a co-bipartite graph, deciding whether $\Psi(G)\le K$ is NP-complete. \end{theorem}